Direct Line Group: History

 In November 2023, Direct Line Insurance Group announced that they set to cut about 550 jobs as part of a turnaround plan aimed at saving £50 million ($64 million) in 2025.
 The reductions would eliminate about 6% of its roughly 9,000 employees.

 Adam Winslow took over as CEO in the first quarter of 2024.
 In February 2024 it was reported that the Belgian insurer, Ageas, was considering a bid of around €3.1bn for the company.
 In March 2024, Ageas announced no offer would be made.

 Shares of Direct Line Insurance surged by over 36% in early trading on 28 November 2024 after the company rejected a £3.28 billion ($4.16 billion) takeover offer from rival Aviva, stating the offer "substantially undervalued" the company.
 Despite the surge, Direct Line's stock remained below the proposed offer price of 250 pence per share.
 Analysts from Jefferies suggested that a higher bid could be possible if Direct Line’s board engages with Aviva.

 On 23 December 2024, Aviva reached an agreement to buy the company at a price which valued it at £3.70 billion.
 The transaction needed shareholder consent and approval from the Competition and Markets Authority.
 The Competition and Markets Authority and the Court approved the scheme on 1 July 2025, allowing the deal to complete.
 On 1 July 2025, Aviva completed the acquisition of Direct Line.

-Owen Morris was appointed replacement CEO to Winslow on 2 of July 2025, following the acquisition.
+Following the acquisition, Owen Morris was appointed CEO, replacing Winslow, on 2 July 2025.

+Direct Line Group was fined £10.6m by the Prudential Regulation Authority in March 2026 for miscalculating its solvency ratios in 2023 and 2024.